VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Introduction

 where $\mathbb{P}_\text{malicious}$ and $\mathbb{P}_\text{benign}$ respectively denote the distribution of malicious and benign data, and $\pi$ is the mixing ratio.
 Leveraging unlabeled data in this context is non-trivial due to the absence of explicit labels indicating whether a sample belongs to the benign or malicious category.

-To address this, our framework introduces an automated \textit{maliciousness estimation score}, enabling the differentiation of benign and malicious samples within unlabeled data.
-This differentiation facilitates the subsequent training of a binary safeguarding prompt classifier.
-Central to our approach is the exploitation of the language model's latent representations, which encapsulate features indicative of malicious intent.
-Specifically, \model identifies a subspace within the activation space corresponding to malicious prompts.
-An embedding is considered potentially malicious if its representation strongly aligns with this subspace (see Figure~\ref{fig:idea_fig}).
-This concept is operationalized through decomposition in the VLM representation space, where the top singular vectors define the latent subspace for maliciousness estimation.
-The maliciousness estimation score is computed as the norm of the embedding projected onto these top singular vectors, which exhibits distinct magnitudes for benign and malicious data.
-Our estimation score provides a clear mathematical interpretation and is straightforward to implement in practice.
+To address this, our approach (Figure~\ref{fig:idea_fig}) exploits the VLM's internal representations to bootstrap membership from unlabeled data.
+First, \model identifies a low-dimensional subspace from the representation cloud via singular value decomposition and scores each prompt by its projection energy onto the dominant singular directions, producing an automated \emph{maliciousness estimation score} (Section~\ref{sec:step_1}).
+We provide an intuitive theoretical analysis showing that, under the Huber contamination model and rare contamination, the projection energy onto the leading covariance direction exhibits a class-conditional gap that scales with the benign--malicious mean separation (Proposition~\ref{prop:svd_gap}), yielding a principled separation signal.
+Second, \model trains a lightweight Safeguarding Prompt Classifier on top of the resulting noisy pseudo-partition.
+Importantly, we show that this additional classifier training can improve the reliability of our method under realistic prompt variation (i.e., lexical and syntactic changes), which may confuse the simple embedding projection to the dominant singular directions (Sections~\ref{sec:step_2} and~\ref{sec:why_classifier}).

-Extensive experiments on contemporary VLMs demonstrate that our approach \model can effectively enhance malicious prompt detection performance across different types of malicious data (Sections~\ref{sec:main_result}).
-Compared to the state-of-the-art methods, \model achieves a substantial improvement in detection accuracy, improving AUROC by 13.21\% on average for LLaVA model.
+Extensive experiments on contemporary VLMs demonstrate that our approach \model can effectively enhance malicious prompt detection performance across different types of malicious data (Section~\ref{sec:main_result}).
+Compared to the state-of-the-art methods, \model achieves a substantial improvement in detection accuracy, improving AUROC by 5.39\% on average over GPT-5.4~\citep{openai2026gpt54}.
 Additionally, we conduct an in-depth analysis of the key components of our methodology (Section~\ref{sec:ablation}) and further extend our investigation to illustrate \model's scalability and robustness in addressing real-world challenges (Section~\ref{sec:robustness}).
 Our key contributions are as follows: